skarpushin/summerb/summerb-dbupgrade/README.md

 }
 ```

-_NOTE: Potentially you can use it even without Spring Context, but you anyways will have to include spring-jdbc in you dependencies_
+_NOTE: Potentially you can use it even without Spring Context, but you anyway will have to include spring-jdbc in you dependencies_

 ### Step 4: Ensure DB upgrades will be done prior any other application work
 Configure this by adding `DependsOn` annotation like this